ramigs/ramigs.dev/src/site/posts/2019-08-21-how-the-jamstack-inspired-me-to-start-blogging.md

 The important aspect, in my opinion, is that we can now delegate infrastructure management as on-demand services (network, operating systems, storage, security, and scaling).
-This way, we can focus only on solving the business requirements of our projects, and significantly improve effort allocation for dev teams.
+This way, we are able to focus only on solving the business requirements of our projects, and significantly improve effort allocation of dev teams.

 ### Performance